John Jay College of Criminal Justice: Degrees offered

 John Jay awards bachelor's, master's, and doctoral degrees, as well as certificates.
 The college discontinued issuing associate degrees in 2010.

-In 2014 John Jay College launched two completely online master's degrees and one online professional certificate.
-The online portion of the college currently offers a master's degree in Security Management, Master's degree in Public Management, Certificate in Terrorism Studies, and a non-credit Certificate in Homeland Security.
-John Jay College Online plans to launch more degrees and certificates in the future.
+In 2014, John Jay College launched two completely online master's degrees and one online professional certificate.

 Student life

 Approximately 13,000 undergraduate students and 2,000 graduate students attend John Jay.

 Although 95% of students enrolled are in-state residents, the college offers a diverse and inclusive environment.
 Over 75% of the student body identify as a minority (39% Hispanic, 28% White, 21% Black, 12% Asian), while over 130 nationalities are represented among those enrolled at the college.
 The college's diversity is highlighted even further by the fact that 47% of the student body are first-generation Americans, about half speak a language other than English at home, and 33% are foreign-born.

 There are 52 student organizations that are active on campus, many of which are housed in "Club Row", a series of hallways where the student clubs are given space.

 The Student Council disburses funds for organizations deemed "Essential Service," such as the Yearbook committee.